2024-2025 Policy Library

 Residential Requirement Policy

 Claremont McKenna College takes pride in its vibrant residential community.
-To maintain a robust community atmosphere, all undergraduate students are required to live on campus.
-Each year a limited number of juniors and seniors may request to live-off campus by the designated date prior to Room Draw for the upcoming academic year.
-Prior to signing leases for off-campus housing, students must have received written approval from the Dean of Students Office.
-This is an annual approval process and not guaranteed.
+To maintain a robust community atmosphere, all undergraduate students are required to live in college housing.
+Each year a limited number of students may request to live-off campus by the designated date prior to Room Draw for the upcoming academic year.
+Prior to signing leases for off-campus housing, students should have received written approval from the Dean of Students Office.
+This is an annual approval process and not guaranteed

-In rare cases, first and second year students who meet one or more of the following criteria may be considered for approval to live off-campus, with prior permission from Assistant Dean of Students/Director of Residential Life:
+The College strongly prefers that first and second year students live in college housing; however, those who meet one or more of the following criteria may be considered for approval to live off-campus.

 2. Students who are married or in a legal civil union;